By Yeun Byun, Founder, Soaps of 7 Flowers

 Lemon Lavender Laundry Detergent

-With only three main ingredients, this laundry detergent recipe stays clear of harsh chemicals like sulfates, fragrances, and phenols that are harmful to your health.
+With only three main ingredients, this DIY laundry detergent recipe stays clear of harsh chemicals like sulfates, fragrances, and phenols that are harmful to your health.
 If you prefer unscented laundry detergent, then leave out the essential oils.
 However, the subtle scent of lemon and lavender essential oils will make doing laundry something to look forward to!
 If you’d like to know more about the main ingredients, and why they are safer to use than conventional laundry detergents, check out Katie Well’s article on her blog, Wellness Mama.

 - 2 cups grated bar soap (you can also use the Shea Butter soap base used in the bar soap recipe)